OBenner/data-engineering-interview-questions/dwha.md

 [Table of Contents](#Data-Warehousing-Architecture)

 ## What is a general purpose Scheduling Tool?
-The basic purpose of the scheduling tool in a DW Application is to stream line the flow of data from Source To Target at specific time or based on some condition.
+The basic purpose of the scheduling tool in a DW Application is to streamline the flow of data from Source To Target at specific time or based on some condition.

 [Table of Contents](#Data-Warehousing-Architecture)